VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 ```
 `AppCompatActivity` lets you switch between day and night modes.
 When you call `setLocalNightMode` activity restarts, i.e. Android recreates it.
-Recreated activity uses night resources.
+The recreated activity uses night resources.
-For the user it seems like UI has just changed the colors.
+For a user, it seems like UI has just changed the colors.

 Get a link to the new activity and record screenshot with overridden name again.
 ```kotlin